 Answer: Yes.
 The PAO salaries and benefits are competitive to the marketplace.
-In 2006 with the assistance of a professional consultant, the PAO initiated a comprehensive compensation and benefits review.
-The salary and benefits study included data from twenty-two local and regional organizations.
+In 2006 with the assistance of a professional consultant, the PAO initiated a comprehensive compensation and benefits review which resulted in a redesign of the existing compensation system.
+This redesign moved the PAO from a "government" type compensation system to one more typically found in organizations outside of the public sector.
+Market data for twenty-three positions was collected from local and regional Florida based organizations in both the public and private sector.
+The study results were generated from twenty-two participating organizations.